paulcwhgithub/UCSD-CyberXSecurity/Homework16/16-Penetration-Testing_Homework_SubmissionFile.md

   - **nmap -sV 192.168.0.10**

 - Bonus command to output results into a new text file named `zenmapscan.txt`:
-  - **nmap -sV -oN zenmapscan.txt 192.168.0.10
+  - **nmap -sV -oN zenmapscan.txt 192.168.0.10**

 - Zenmap vulnerability script command:
+  - **nmap --script smb-enum-shares,smb-security-mode 192.168.0.10

 - Once you have identified this vulnerability, answer the following questions for your client:
   1. What is the vulnerability:
-    - **Message signing disabled**
+    - **Anonymous users have read/write access to SAMBA shares; Message signing disabled**

   2. Why is it dangerous:
     - **SMB signing allows the recipient of SMB packets to confirm their authenticity and helps prevent man in the middle attacks against SMB.**